2024-25 Edition

 MUSIC 204 Proseminar in Music Theory and Analysis

-B. Select six topical seminars 1
+B. Select six topical seminars: 1

-Seminar in Music Theory and Analysis 3
+Seminar in Music Theory and Analysis (may be repeated as topics vary) 2

 MUSIC 242A- 242B First-Year Research and Writing Seminar I